How to Install Underfloor Heating

 Step 8

-You can then turn your roll round and start rolling again in the opposite direction alongside the previously laid roll.
-For more difficult obstacle areas, you can remove the heating element from the mesh and work it around the obstacle freely.
+You can then turn your roll around and start rolling again in the opposite direction.
+For more difficult areas, you can remove the heating element from the mesh and work it around any obstacles.

 Step 9